CodePioneers/OnlineShopping/README.md

 so that it activates ngmodel directive.

-Routing
+2)Routing
 --------
-For routing to enable we have to we have to add the component {path:'welcome', component: WelcomeComponent} like this app-routing.module
+.For routing to enable we have to we have to add the component {path:'welcome', component: WelcomeComponent} like this app-routing.module
+.get the routing object though DI in the constructor .Using this object implement the navigation as

+this.router.navigate(['welcome'])